diipanshuu/product-service/README.md

 - **Retrieve products by category**: Use the `getProductsByCategory` method to fetch products of a specific category.

-- **Retrieve available product categories**: Use the `getProductCategories` method to get a list of product categories.
+- **Retrieve available product categories**: Use the `getProductCategories` method to get a list of available product categories.

 - **Update an existing product**: Use the `updateProductPut` or `updateProductPatch` methods to update a product using PUT or PATCH.